 Find the location of the Dave Murray Downhill on the Whistler Blackcomb Trail Map here.

 Another famous downhill ski course that is well known among skiers is the Birds of Prey run in Beaver Creek.
 Home to the Mens FIS Ski World Cup, it is impressively designed, and often referred to as being both beautiful and dangerous; it boasts some of the steepest pitches and most difficult terrain on the world alpine circuit.
 Located at the top of the Cinch Express Lift, skiers are treated to over 2,470 ft of vertical descent, and if you've ever skied Beaver Creek you'll know just how incredible their grooming system is - this is no different on the Birds of Prey run, in fact, it will probably be one of the fastest runs you've ever skied!

 Find the location of Birds of Prey on the Beaver Creek Trail Map here.

 Right from the get-go, the iconic Streif in Kitzbuhel has been considered to be extraordinary.
-Home to one of the stops for the World Cup, it is one of the most challenging slopes, requiring perfectly tunes edges and meticulous timing - in fact, many skiers racers are forced to endure centrifugal forces of 3.1g during their descent!
-Alas, no need to go THAT fast, however, advanced skiers can try their luck on the 3.3 kilometre course which offers an impressive 860 metres of vertical drop, plenty of tight turns, and smooth rolling jumps.
+Home to one of the stops for the Men's World Cup Downhill the world famous Hannenkahm run is one of the most challenging slopes, requiring perfectly tuned edges and meticulous timing.
+In fact, many skiers racers are forced to endure centrifugal forces of 3.1g during their descent!
+Fortunately, there is no need for us regular skiers to go THAT fast.
+The course is 3.3 kilometre long offering an impressive 860 metres of vertical drop, plenty of tight turns, and smooth rolling jumps.
 The most impressive part of the Streif is the pitch, with the steepest section of the course boasting an 85% gradient!